Grateful Dead discography: Dick's Picks

-Digital Download Series
+Digital downloads

 In the summer of 2005 the Dead began offering download versions of both their existing live releases, and a new Internet-only series, The Grateful Dead Download Series, that was available through their own online store (which offered the albums in both 256 kbit/s mp3 files and FLAC files – a preferred audio standard for those who archive Dead and other fan-made live recordings on the Internet) and the iTunes Music Store (which offered them in their 256 kbit/s AAC format).
 Not surprisingly, these Internet-only albums have met with the same success as their CD-based brethren.
 The Download Series is no longer available for purchase on the Grateful Dead's website.
 However, they are still available for purchase from the iTunes Music Store as well as from Nugs.net, which offer them in FLAC, Apple Lossless Audio Codec (ALAC) and mp3 formats.
 Amazon also has them available in mp3 format.